Traffic Processing Overview

-In the traffic classification process, SCA BB categorizes network sessions into services.
+In the traffic classification process, Cisco SCA BB categorizes network sessions into services.

 Services are the building blocks for:

-•Service configurations (because SCA BB can enforce different rules on different services)
+•Service configurations (because Cisco SCA BB can enforce different rules on different services)

 •Aggregated usage reporting

-From a provider's point of view, a service is a network product sold to a subscriber.
+From the point of view of a provider, a service is a network product sold to a subscriber.
 The service is usually a network application—such as browsing, e-mail, file sharing, or voice—that the subscriber uses.
 From a technical point of view, a service consists of one or more service elements, each of which enables a decision about the service associated with a network traffic flow type.

 The classification process occurs when a session starts.
 The process examines the first few packets of the session and decides to which service the session belongs.
-The session is then assigned a service ID that remains the same during the session's life cycle.
+The session is then assigned a service ID that remains the same during the life cycle of a session.

-Traffic is classified and mapped to services on the basis of some or all of the following service elements:
+Traffic is classified and mapped to services based on some or all of the following service elements: